 At Adult Literacy Plus, we provide education services in conjunction with WIOA co-partners that allow students to achieve college and career readiness and become contributing members of the community.

 ALPS services have grown past the stage of just helping individuals improve their literacy skills.
-Currently, the program offers highly qualified instructor led classes at several different levels in both Mathematics and Reading Language Arts for those individuals working towards obtaining their high school equivalency (HSE) diploma.
-This hybrid model of classes meet for six hours a week on site and are supplemented by 16 hours a week of online study with My Foundations Lab by PearsonVue.
+Currently, the program offers highly qualified instructor-led classes at several different levels in both Mathematics and Reasoning Through Language Arts for those individuals working towards obtaining their High School Equivalency (HSE) diploma.
+This Blended model of classes meet for six hours a week on site and are supplemented by 16 hours a week of online study with Odysseyware and Burlington English.
 Students receive individualized educational plans specifically tailored to their academic needs and skill levels.
 Entrance is welcome to those residents who already have a high school diploma or HSE but want to improve their skills for advancement in the job place and for entrance into post-secondary institutions.

 In addition to the face-to-face classes, students may also participate in Distance Learning classes and study from home or at one of the County Libraries through our partnership with the Library District.
 Students in this program complete a minimum of 25 hours a week of online studying and meet approximately once a month with our traveling instructor at the library closest to their home.
 ALPS also offers English as Second Language Classes for those residents needing to improve their English skills for the workplace or entrance into post-secondary institutions and certificate programs.

-Being a full-time advocate of adult literacy in Yuma County and its surrounding areas, ALPS has seen successful expansion and outreach in the community to encompass the areas of the Foothills, Somerton, San Luis, and La Paz County through technology and our partnerships with library districts.
+Being a full-time advocate of adult literacy in Yuma County and its surrounding areas, ALPS has seen successful expansion and outreach in the community to encompass the areas of the Foothills, Somerton, and San Luis through technology and our partnerships with library districts.

 ALPS is determined to move forward to build the bridge between education and the labor market, and is intentionally working to improve the lives of those utilizing their services through education and marketable job skills.
 As ALPS moves forward with this new project, we are continually expanding our technology offerings and improving the skills of the teachers as well.
-Rest assured that Adult Literacy Plus is tirelessly creating innovative programs to prepare its students to be college and career ready in today’s competitive society through continuing partnerships with the Yuma County Library District, Arizona Western College and Yuma Private Industry Council.
+Rest assured that Adult Literacy Plus is tirelessly creating innovative programs to prepare its students to be college and career ready in today’s competitive society through continuing partnerships with AZ@Work, the Yuma County Library District, Arizona Western College.